Table of Contents Contents

 When it comes to purchasing a vehicle in BC, it’s important to consider the cost of taxes.
 These taxes can add up fast and eat up your budget.
 While there are some situations and circumstances where you can save on the PST, generally, when you purchase a vehicle, you must pay the tax.
 This means that you need to pay close attention to how much the cost of your vehicle is.

 Unlike other provinces in Canada, BC charges a luxury tax.
 This means that the price of your vehicle dictates the cost of the PST.
 However, there are some other things that change the rate of your PST.
-Where you purchase the vehicle and if it’s considered to be a zero-emission vehicle both make a difference.
+Where you purchase the vehicle and whether it’s considered to be a zero-emission vehicle make a difference.

 While purchasing a vehicle in Canada can be costly, it’s important to do your research before you buy.
 You want to make sure that you calculate sales tax into your budget as well.
 This way, you know what you can reasonably afford and stick to your budget once you start looking.